Small Group Tour

 Tour prices include:

-- Accommodation for 11 nights in best available hotels 4* and 3*
+- Accommodation for 9 nights in 4 star hotels

 - A/C vehicle with driver during the whole trip.